Penalty (ice hockey): Misconduct penalty

 Verbal or physical altercations between opposing players or on-ice officials, may lead to a misconduct penalty, such as this one between a UMass player (red) and a Northeastern University player (white).
 The player in white was given the misconduct.

 A player who receives a misconduct penalty will remain off the ice for ten minutes.
-The player may be substituted for on the ice and may return to the ice at the first stoppage in play following the expiration of the penalty (unless other penalties were assessed); however, in practice, misconduct penalties are normally assessed along with two minute minor penalties (resulting in a penalty combination colloquially called a "two-and-ten").
+The player may be substituted for on the ice and may return to the ice at the first stoppage in play following the expiration of the penalty (unless other penalties were assessed); however, in practice, misconduct penalties are normally assessed along with two-minute minor penalties (resulting in a penalty combination colloquially called a "two-and-ten").
 If an additional penalty is incurred with a misconduct penalty, the times run concurrently (simultaneously), with another eligible player serving the other penalty in the offender's place to enforce a disadvantage.
-For example, if a player receives a 2-minute minor plus a misconduct for boarding, two players will be sent to the penalty box: the offender and a teammate of his, frequently one who was on the ice at the time.
+For example, if a player receives a 2-minute minor plus a misconduct for boarding, two players will be sent to the penalty box: the offender and a teammate of theirs, frequently one who was on the ice at the time.
 The team is allowed to immediately substitute for the offender, so there is only a one-man disadvantage.
-Once the boarding penalty ends, the teammate can return to the ice, and both teams are at full strength again while the offender remains in the penalty box until the first stoppage in play after his/her ten minutes have elapsed.
+Once the boarding penalty ends, the teammate can return to the ice, and both teams are at full strength again while the offender remains in the penalty box until the first stoppage in play after their ten minutes have elapsed.
 This is according to USA Hockey Rule 404(a) and NHL Rule 28.
-In the event the other penalty is a non-coincidental major, most adult leagues allow deferring placing the substitute player into the penalty box so long as he is in place before the major penalty expires (but the team must still play shorthanded).
+In the event the other penalty is a non-coincidental major, most adult leagues allow deferring placing the substitute player into the penalty box so long as they are in place before the major penalty expires (but the team must still play shorthanded).
 In such cases, only a player from the penalty box can emerge in place of the offender after the end of the major penalty.

 Misconduct penalties are usually called to temporarily take a player off the ice and allow tempers to cool.
 They are sometimes also assessed in conjunction with fighting majors, giving the offending players the opportunity to calm down as they sit out their ten minutes.

 IIHF rules state that a player who gets another misconduct penalty risks a game misconduct penalty and is ejected.